isomerpages/moh-upec/_our-work/Policy & Professional Standard/Healthcare Services Act (HCSA).md

 <p>The Healthcare Services Bill, passed in Singapore Parliament in 2020,
-aims to enhance patient safety and well-being by replacing the Private Hospitals and Medical Clinics Act (PHMCA) with a more flexible, service-based licensing framework.
-The HCSA is being implemented in three phases: January 2022, June 2023, and the end of 2023.</p>
+aims to enhance patient safety and well-being by replacing the Private Hospitals and Medical Clinics Act (PHMCA) with a more flexible, service-based licensing framework.</p>
 <p><strong>HCSA Ambulance Regulatory Framework</strong>
 </p>
 <p>As of January 3, 2022, all private ambulance services must be licensed
-under the <strong>Healthcare Services Act (HCSA)</strong>, categorized as either Emergency Ambulance Service (EAS) or Medical Transport Service (MTS).
+under the <strong>Healthcare Services Act (HCSA)</strong> and regulated as either Emergency Ambulance Service (EAS) or Medical Transport Service (MTS).
-Under this framework, a Clinical Governance Officer (CGO) is required for both EAS and MTS, responsible for overseeing the clinical and technical aspects of the services provided.
-In addition to this, the crews must be appropriately trained, hold valid certifications, and be equipped with up-to-date equipment and medications.</p>
+Under this framework, private ambulance operators (PAOs) are required to apply for an HCSA license to provide EAS or MTS services, which is renewable every two years.
+To obtain an HCSA license, EAS and MTS must meet general licensing requirements as well as ambulance-specific requirements.</p>
-<p>The Ministry of Health (MOH) will conduct regular inspections to ensure
+<p>The Ministry of Health (MOH) will conduct licensing inspections to ensure
 compliance with these requirements.
-Private Ambulance Operators (PAOs) operating without a valid HCSA license or using unlicensed vehicles will be in violation of the HCSA regulations.</p>
+Private Ambulance Operators (PAOs) operating without a valid HCSA license or using unlicensed vehicles will be in violation of HCSA regulations.</p>
 <p>Here is a brief summary of the EAS and MTS Crew requirements:</p>
 <p><strong>EAS Crew (Recommended: 3 persons)</strong>
 </p>